kavishreesekar/Sample_repo/README.md

 New repository for practicing GitHub activities

-New lines are added in the Branch file
+New lines are added in the Branch file after main